-Before the foreclosure crisis, which peaked in 2010, federal and state laws regulating mortgage servicers and foreclosure procedures were relatively limited and tended to favor foreclosing lenders.
+Before the foreclosure crisis, federal and state laws regulating mortgage servicers and foreclosure procedures were relatively limited and tended to favor foreclosing lenders.
 Now, however, federal and state laws heavily regulate loan servicing and foreclosure processes.
 And most of the laws give protections to borrowers.

-In a Indiana foreclosure, you'll most likely get the right to:
+In an Indiana foreclosure, you'll most likely get the right to:

-So, don't get caught off guard if you're a Indiana homeowner who's behind in mortgage payments.
-Learn about each step in a Indiana foreclosure, from missing your first payment to a foreclosure sale.
+So, don't get caught off guard if you're an Indiana homeowner behind in mortgage payments.
+Learn about each step in an Indiana foreclosure, from missing your first payment to a foreclosure sale.
 Once you understand the process, you can make the most of your situation and, hopefully, work out a way to save your home or at least get through the process with as little anxiety as possible.

 Under federal law, the servicer usually can't officially begin a foreclosure until you're more than 120 days past due on payments, subject to a few exceptions.
 (12 C.F.R. § 1024.41).
-This 120-day period provides most homeowners with ample opportunity to submit a loss mitigation application to the servicer.
+This 120-day period provides most homeowners plenty of time to submit a loss mitigation application to the servicer.